brontosaurusrex/brontosaurusrex.github.io/_posts/2017-06-09-a-little-bit-of-securita-by-my-side.md

 Mkay.
 However mentioning *Ruth's Chris* is a bit narrowminded, don't you think?
 I mean there are other continents wired into this internet thing by now.

 There is more on that page, but I'am seriously sleepy right now.

+p.s.
+The page quoted is from 2005, so I guess this review is a bit unfair.